liangyiying0215/SLC_Honeycomb/README.md

 ### Microscale (Burr Characterization)

 * Fractal Dimension (FD) is used to quantify burr morphology
-* Includes binarization, contour extraction, and box-counting method
+* Includes binarization, contour extraction, and the box-counting method
 * Sensitivity to threshold and noise can be evaluated

 ### Mesoscale (Defect Detection)